-Planning on buying a home over the next two, three, five years?
+Planning on buying a home over the next two, three, or five years?
 Take the time now to put a sound financial plan in place that will set you up for success when you’re ready to make your home purchase.

 SAVE for your down payment.
 The days of no money down home purchases are gone, at least for the foreseeable future.
 And coming up with enough money to satisfy the bank who is considering issuing you a mortgage doesn’t happen overnight.
 What would it be like if you took an extra twenty, forty, even a hundred dollars out of your monthly salary and socked it away toward your down payment?
 Saving money is a long term endeavor so you need to start now.
 A smart person (I fail now to remember who it was) once said, “You’ll know you’re doing a good job saving money when it starts to hurt a little.”